-Return of Federal Student Aid (FSA)/Title IV Funds Regulations
+Return of Federal Student Aid (Title IV) Funds Regulations

-The law specifies how your school must determine the amount of Title IV assistance that you earn if you withdraw from school.
-The Title IV programs awarded at Drake that are covered by this law are: Federal Pell Grants, Iraq and Afghanistan Service Grants, Direct Loans, Direct PLUS Loans (Graduate Student and Parent), Federal Supplemental Educational Opportunity Grants (FSEOGs), and Federal Perkins Loans.
+The law specifies how Drake University must determine the amount of Title IV assistance that you earn if you withdraw from school.
+The Title IV programs awarded at Drake that are covered by this law are: Federal Pell Grants, Iraq and Afghanistan Service Grants, Direct Loans, Direct PLUS Loans (Graduate Student and Parent), and Federal Supplemental Educational Opportunity Grants (FSEOGs).
 At Drake University, we apply the same guidelines to state and institutional aid.
-For other programs we use guidelines as provided by their funding source(s).
+For other programs, we use guidelines as provided by their funding source(s).

 Though your aid is posted to your account at the start of each period, you earn the funds as you complete the period.
 If you withdraw during your payment period, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
-If you received (or your school or parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
-If you received more assistance than you earned, the excess funds must be returned by the school and/or you.
+If you received (or Drake or parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
+If you received more assistance than you earned, the excess funds must be returned by Drake and/or you.

 The amount of assistance that you have earned is determined on a pro rata basis.
 For example, if you completed 30% of the fall semester, you earn 30% of the assistance you were originally scheduled to receive.
 Once you have completed more than 60% of the payment period, you earn all the assistance that you were scheduled to receive for that period.
 The percentage amounts are calculated using the number of allowable days in the semester.

-If you receive (or your school or parent receive on your behalf) excess FSA program funds that must be returned, your school must return a portion of the excess equal to the lesser of
+If you receive (or Drake or parent receive on your behalf) excess Title IV program funds that must be returned, Drake must return a portion of the excess equal to the lesser of:

 1. your institutional charges multiplied by the unearned percentage of your funds, or